Meet Our New Innovation

 Update Global Widget Content

 Updating the translation is simple.
-To update the translation of Global Widget navigate to Elementor-> My Template.
+To update the translation of Global Widget, navigate to Elementor-> My Template.

 Translating Elementor Template for Multilingual Website